Ubaidbutt/ubaidbutt.github.io/_posts/2024-05-18-uk-visa-in-netherlands.md

 During the TLS appointment booking process, you can take extra services by paying an extra fee.
 For example, you can book an appointment for assisted services, which means that you won’t have to upload your documents yourself on the portal, but you can take your documents with you on the day of the appointment, and they will scan and upload them for you.
 You can also choose not to give them your passport and instead keep it with you.
 Once your visa is approved, you can go and have it stamped.
 Alternatively, you can give them your passport but have them courier it back to your address when the visa is approved instead of going and collecting it yourself.
 All these services, of course, come at an extra cost, which you will be able to see on the TLS portal when you are booking your appointment.

 ## Conclusion
+If you are reading it a bit late in the future, the link to the UK portal might change, visa fee may change or the TLS website experience may change but the overall process and information will still be valid.

 Good luck applying for the visa!